Bowtie-free graphs and generic automorphisms: Preliminaries

-The notions above are not special for graphs.
-For example, the existentially closed elements in the class of fields are the algebraically closed fields.
-The existentially closed elements in the class of ordered fields are the real closed fields.
-Dense linear orders are existentially closed in the class of linear orders.
-Existentially closed first order structures appear in model theory in Abraham Robinson's work on model complete theories---see \cite[Chapter 3]{marcjatoffalori}, \cite[Section 3.5]{changkeisler}, and \cite{hirschfeldwheeler}.
-A theory $T$ is said to be \textit{model complete} if whenever $M, N\models T$ and $M\subseteq N$, then $M \preceq N$.
+The notions above apply to other settings.
+For example, the existentially closed structures in the class of fields are the algebraically closed fields.
+The existentially closed structures in the class of ordered fields are the real closed fields.
+Dense linear orders without endpoints are existentially closed in the class of linear orders.
+Existentially closed structures appear in model theory in Abraham Robinson's work on model complete theories---see \cite[Chapter 3]{marcjatoffalori}, \cite[Section 3.5]{changkeisler}, and \cite{hirschfeldwheeler}.
+A first-order theory $T$ is said to be \textit{model complete} if whenever $M, N\models T$ and $M\subseteq N$, then $M \preceq N$.
 Robinson's Test \cite[Theorem 3.2.1]{marcjatoffalori} states that the following are equivalent for an $\mathcal{L}$-theory $T$:

 \begin{enumerate}[label=(\roman*), noitemsep,topsep=-3pt] \item $T$ is model complete.

 \item Whenever $M, N \models T$ with $M \subseteq N$, then $M$ is existentially closed in $N$.

 \item Every $\mathcal{L}$-formula is equivalent to an existential formula modulo $T$.